 The best time to visit Stonehenge is either early in the morning (as soon as the site opens) or late in the evening (two hours before they close).
 In the morning you’ll avoid the most crowds that way, as the tour buses usually start to arrive around 10 am.
-In the summer you can capture stunning sunset photos when arriving in the evening.
+In the summer, you can capture stunning sunset photos when arriving in the evening.

-Best light for photos is in the morning.
+The best light for photos is in the morning.
 Another way to avoid crowds is booking a private sunset tour, where you could even take stunning golden hour shots.
 We highly recommend this tour (it’s excellent!): Stonehenge Private Sunset Tour from London – With Lacock and Bath

 Stonehenge Opening Times

 Stonehenge is open from Monday through Sunday.
 During the off-season (January to March and November to December) from 9:30 to 17:00 [9:30 am – 5 pm].
 During shoulder season (April to May and September to October) the opening hours are from 9:00 to 19:00 [9 am – 7 pm].
 In peak season (June to August) from 9:00 to 20:00 [9 am – 8 pm].

 Please keep in mind, that the last entry is possible two hours before closing.
 The tickets are timed tickets with a 30 minute window.

 Stonehenge Tickets & Tours | Incl.
 Tours from London

 Stonehenge is definitely worth visiting and a fantastic experience if you are attracted to the ancient world.
 Including marveling at the dedication of those who placed those stones, as well as speculating on their meaning.
 The real fascination of Stonehenge is not the stones but the mystery behind them.